billahmasumcu/.github.io/README.md

 # Md Masum Billah
 This is Md Masum Billah.
 I enjoy learning and teaching.
 A Computer Engineering Graduate from the University of Duisburg-Essen, Germany, and undergraduate from the University of Chittagong, Bangladesh.
 Now working as a Lecturer at American International University-Bangladesh (AIUB), Dhaka, Bangladesh.
 I have the intense in research with Machine Learning, Big Data, Artificial Intelligence, especially in NLP, IoT, eHealth.

+# Summer 2021
+ # Research Group
+1. Augmented Reality in Medical Education and Training for Bangladesh: A Systematic Review.
+2. Analyzing the effect of COVID-19 on mental health based on different ageing people
+3. Develop a Water balance Monitoring System for Farming Land
+4. SEO Friendly Website Using Web Technology
+# Project
+Web Based Application of E-Health Care system(SAAS)

 # Currently at AIUB
 # Spring 2020-2021
 1. Research on Develop network security using Cryptographic Algorithm.